CapJoris/Genetic-Algorithms-and-Evolutionary-Computing-H02D1a/README.txt

 	-NNSol which is our heuristic solver
 	-insertion which is our mutation

-The stopping criterion is written inside of run_tspline 50-57.
+The stopping criterion is written inside of run_tsp line 50-57.